Libellus/Libellus-src/README.md

 \_____/_|_.__/ \___|_|_|\__,_|___/ v.
 1.0
 ```

-Libellus is an open source, cross-platform, ultra portable journal tool for crisis management.
+Libellus is an open source ultra portable journal tool for crisis management.
 It runs in all modern web browsers, ready to use out of the box.

 ## Installation on Microsoft Windows